PLSysSec/hfi-root/README.md

 build all tools used in the paper such as modified compilers, gem5 simulator etc.

+All original code written as part of this project (and pulled in through Makefile as described below) are available under the MIT license.
+This applies to both code written from scratch and any code changes to existing projects (which may have their own licenses).

 ## Build Instructions

 **Requirements** - This repo has been tested on Ubuntu 22.04.1 LTS.